Robert N. Zagone: A Night at The Family Dog (1970)

 Directed by Zagone and co-produced with Ralph J. Gleason, Night was shot at the remaining remnants of the old Playland Ballroom in San Francisco.
 The unique musical performance went on from sunset to sunrise and featured The Grateful Dead, Jefferson Airplane, and Santana, plus a jam featuring members of all these bands with the addition of the Steve Miller Band and Quicksilver Messenger Service.
 The program was augmented by some of San Francisco's most prestigious light show artists.

 Freelance Career 1970–Present

 Fantasy Films (1971–1973)

 Zagone and filmmaker Irving Saraf set up the film division at Fantasy Records in Berkeley under the aegis of Ralph J. Gleason.
 Musical "promo films" (aka music videos) were among the first output of the newly formed department.
 Later, Fantasy Films, under the helm of owner Saul Zaentz, would produce the films Payday, One Flew Over the Cuckoo's Nest, Amadeus, and The English Patient, among others.
-The music videos that Zagone directed, shot, and edited for Fantasy Records were "Sweet Hitch-Hiker" by Credence Clearwater Revival, "Shorty Go Home" by Redwing, and "Colorado High" by Jim Post.
+The music videos that Zagone directed, shot, and edited for Fantasy Records were "Sweet Hitch-Hiker" by Creedence Clearwater Revival, "Shorty Go Home" by Redwing, and "Colorado High" by Jim Post.

 After leaving Fantasy Films in 1973, Zagone embarked on a freelance career, directing music shows, documentaries, high-tech visionary videos, and low-budget feature films.